Publish your Python package that is on PyPI to conda-forge#

 Step 3b: Bug fix - add a home url to the about: section#

-There is currently a small bug in Grayskull where it doesn’t populate the home: element of the recipe. if you don’t include this, you will receive an error message from the friendly conda-forge linter bot.
+There is currently a small bug in Grayskull where it doesn’t populate the home: element of the recipe.
+If you don’t include this, you will receive an error message from the friendly conda-forge linter bot.

 Hi!
 This is the friendly automated conda-forge-linting service.